-In the context of the BY-COVID project, Sciensano will be one of the nodes participating in the baseline use case.
-These analyses will take place within the architecture of the LINK-VACC project (pseudonymised research environment) which allows to meet the assumptions of the common data model specifications.
-The required information to achieve the expected results of the baseline use case research question is provided as supporting documentation at BY-COVID - WP5 -Baseline Use Case: COVID-19 vaccine effectiveness assessment - Common Data Model Specification.
+In the context of the BY-COVID project, analysis scripts will be distributed and deployed in a federated way within the secured processing environment (SPE) of participating nodes.
+Sciensano will be one of the nodes participating in the baseline use case, and the analyses will take place within the architecture of the LINK-VACC project (pseudonymised research environment).
+Data available within this architecture allow to meet the requirements of the common data model specifications.
+The required information to achieve the expected results of the baseline use case research question is provided as supporting documentation at BY-COVID - WP5 - Baseline Use Case: COVID-19 vaccine effectiveness assessment - Common Data Model Specification.